1jour1vin

 Nose

-Fully expresses flowers and red fruit, with surprising freshness
+Fully expresses floral and red fruit notes, with a surprising freshness

-A bold, refined attack that lingers on a soft, creamy mid-palate, where enveloping tannins lead the wine to a juicy, crisp, and indulgent finish.
-The wine's aromatic persistence is fruity and complex.
+A clean, well-defined attack that gives way to a soft, velvety mid-palate, where the enveloping tannins lead the wine to a juicy, crisp, and indulgent finish.
+The wine’s finish is fruity and complex.

 Serve